I am so sick of reading poems by people

 who have their civil rights and say, Yes,

-I feel your pain
+I feel your pain before they pull

 a short night for a long poem about legs